jsonljn/flywire-challenge/README.md

 - MCNS: 10157
 - MAOL: 10046

-These hubs were selected during exploratory analysis of high-degree candidates: each has a large neighborhood, and together they support the circuit sizes in the counts table below after taking minima across datasets.
-The IDs are hardcoded constants, not chosen at runtime.
+The hub IDs are fixed constants in the script.
+The counts table below shows the resulting circuit size after taking the minimum feasible counts across all three datasets for these specific hubs.

 The hub's neighbors (in `adj`, excluding self-loop nodes) are reduced to a greedy maximal independent set: a set of nodes with no edge between any two of them, in either direction.